tyseer2335/forecast-ai/deliverables/D1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+A. Web app visualizing reasoning of AI versus human, such that researchers can improve their AI forecasting model.

+The Problems we’re solving make it easy for researchers to make judgement as a benchmark in order to improve AI forecasting models.

 #### Q2: Who are your target users?